Adam Aaronson Glass Studio

 Visiting Us – Opening Hours

-The studio will be closed for our spring holiday from May 7th 2018 for two weeks.
-We will re-open on Monday May 21st 2018.
+The studio will be closed on August 3rd and 4th 2019 and also on August 17th and 18th 2019.
 We are available on email during this period, so please feel free to contact us if you have any questions.

-We are usually open every day of the week (10.30am to 5pm), but it is always worth calling ahead to make sure we are there as sometimes we are away at exhibitions or fairs, or we might even be on holiday!
+We are usually open every day of the week (10.30am to 5pm), (except Bank Holidays) but it is always worth calling ahead to make sure we are there as sometimes we are away at exhibitions or fairs, or we might even be on holiday!

 If you want to discuss a specific commission with Adam, it is best to make an appointment so please call 01483 375035 or email to make an appointment »